A buyer persona shows a glimpse into a high-value audience. It’s a snapshot of your customer.

 Assuming this is all accounted for, the buyer persona analysis can begin.

-The definition of audience analysis is the process of using data and insights to identify, understand and uncover the values, behaviors, affinities, attitudes, conversations, and patterns of your ideal customer.
+The definition of audience analysis is the process of using data and insights to identify, understand, and uncover the values, behaviors, affinities, attitudes, conversations, and patterns of your ideal customer.
 The analysis can extract data from primary research, web analytics, social media, or all three.

-Micro-Audience: These are smaller audiences (<500) built to help highlight what is trending among micro-communities on social media.
+These are smaller audiences (<500) built to help highlight what is trending among micro-communities on social media.
 The purpose is for real-time content marketing.
 The target audience is large enough to extract directional insights to create content yet small enough to create highly targeted creative assets.

 The analysis involves affinity-based insights and compares it to an index (e.g., gen pop) to show the unique characteristics.
-It also interrogates social media conversations to better understand what trends and topics are top of mind for the ideal customer.
+It also interrogates social media conversations to understand better what trends and topics are top of mind for the ideal customer.

 This approach was used to build the buyer personas below.
 But, again, while these can be used as a buyer persona template, the insights and analytics need to be authentic and align with audience relevance.